-Proxy is a structural design pattern that let you provide a substitute or placeholder for another object to controls access to it.
+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object to control access to it.

 Why would you control the access to an object?
-Here's an example: you have a powerful object that loves to consume vast amounts of system resources.
+Here is an example: you have a powerful object that loves to consume vast amounts of system resources.
 You need it from time to time, but not always.

-Thus, the object could probably be created not at the program start, but rather when it's actually needed.
+Thus, the object could probably be created not at the program start, but rather when it is actually needed.
 Each client of this object would need to have some sort of deferred initialization code.
 Obviously, it leads to a lot of duplication.

-In an ideal world, we would put this code directly into the object's class, but that's not always possible.
+In an ideal world, we would put this code directly into the object's class, but that is not always possible.
 For instance, the class may reside in a closed 3rd-party library.

 The Proxy pattern suggests creating a substitute class that has the same interface as an original service object.
-Upon receiving the request from a client, the proxy object creates an instance of a service object and delegate all real work to it.
+Upon receiving the request from a client, the proxy object creates an instance of a service object and delegate it all real work.

 A check is a document that orders a bank to pay a specific amount of money from a person's account to the person in whose name the cheque has been issued.
 Both check and cash have a common interface: they can be used as payment.
 Thus, a check is a proxy for a bunch of cash.

-From a consumer standpoint, checks are great because there's no need to carry loads of cash around.
+From a consumer standpoint, checks are great because there is no need to carry loads of cash around.
 For shop owners, they are also fine, since can be converted to cash at the nearest bank.

-Service interface defines the common interface for both Service and Proxy.
+Service interface declares the common interface for both Service and Proxy.

 Service is a class that provides useful business logic.